An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Examples

 Evaluating the CG method requires the re-formulation of Eq. \ref{eq:allen-cahn} in its weak form, though.
 The finite dimensional weak statement is then: Find $\phi_h \in V_h$, such that

-Where we have already assumed the solution and test function to lie in the finite dimensional subspace $V_h$.
+Where we have already assumed the solution and test function to lie in the finite-dimensional subspace $V_h$.

-Eq. \ref{eq:allen-cahn} requires the discretisation of the Laplacian as its only differential operator.
-The temporal derivative will be treated using the Method of Lines approach, that is, we solve a large system of spatially discretised ordinary differential equations.
+Eq. \ref{eq:allen-cahn} requires the discretization of the Laplacian as its only differential operator.
+The temporal derivative will be treated using the Method of Lines approach, that is, we solve a large system of spatially discretized ordinary differential equations.

-The Finite Difference discretisation of the laplacian results in the well-known second order central difference stencil:
+The Finite Difference discretization of the laplacian results in the well-known second-order central difference stencil:

-The nonlinear right hand side $f(\phi)$ must be updated every time step using the current value of $\phi$.
-As such, we do not need to perform any assembly and can even avoid forming the global system of equations.
+The nonlinear right-hand side $f(\phi)$ must be updated every time step using the current value of $\phi$.
+As such, we do not need to perform any assembly and can even avoid forming a global system of equations.
 Instead, we rely on \ref{eq:ac-stencil} for the Laplacian, which can be handily vectorized.
-There is also no need to perform any mapping between reference and physical domain as explained in section \ref{sec:fdm}.
+There is also no need to perform any mapping between the reference and physical domain as explained in section \ref{sec:fdm}.

-For the Finite Element discretisation, we need to perform all these steps, resulting in a global nonlinear system of equations for each time step.
+For the Finite Element discretization, we need to perform all these steps, resulting in a global nonlinear system of equations for each time step.
 The discrete form of Eq. \ref{eq:ac-weakform} then reads:

 Where we introduced the mass matrix $\underline{\underline{M}}$ and the stiffness matrix $\underline{\underline{K}}$ for the Laplacian.
-These represent the spatially discretised differential operators that act on the vector of degrees of freedom $\underline{\phi}$.
+These represent the spatially discretized differential operators that act on the vector of degrees of freedom $\underline{\phi}$.
 The algebraic terms that are nonlinear in $\underline{\phi}$ are gathered in the discrete vector $F(\underline{\phi})$.
-For sake of comparison regarding efficiency, we require the resulting fields of both schemes to be (nearly) identical apart from floating point errors.
+For the sake of comparison regarding efficiency, we require the resulting fields of both schemes to be (nearly) identical apart from floating point errors.